Evidence of the Oral Torah: The Psalms

 Nevertheless, who am I argue with the TULIP where the ‘L’ was put into logic by John Owen.
 Does such a formulation help me evangelize?
 That is the question, and only one that each of us can answer for ourselves.

 At least it was a woman, Marilynne Robinson, whom I believe holistically interpreted as she calls him, Jean Cauvin, the French Lawyer and in a more ample direction.
-At least in the theologically divided North American context and other places (in a sense) when one says ‘Calvin’, its becomes a fighting word for debate.
+So in the theologically divided North American context and other places (in a sense) when one says ‘Calvin’, its becomes a fighting word for debate.
 Why is that?